lfelipesv/lfelipesv.github.io/aboutme.md

 - **Hyunkyu Jung**, 2021-Now
 CS Master's Candidate at KAIST
-**Topic:** Protein-Protein Interactions using Equivariant Point Cloud Transformers
+**Topic:** Protein-Protein Interactions using Equivariant Point Cloud Transformers *Submitted a first-author paper on protein-protein interactions using deep learning to ICCV 2023.*

 #### Alumni

+- **Maxim Krassimirov Mintchev**, 2022  *(now Research Associate at TU Berlin)*
+Mechanical Engineering Master's Candidate at Karlsruhe Institute of Technology and KAIST (Double Degree)
+**Topic:** Recommendation Systems applied to Logistics Applications
+*Worked and successfully defended his master's thesis on recommendations systems at KIT and KAIST.*

 - **Minji Lee**, 2022
 CS Undergraduate at KAIST